Read the Room: Adapting a Robot's Voice to Ambient and Social Contexts: Understanding Human Ambiance Adaptation

-Clips were first converted to a monophonic channel and sampling frequency was set to 24000.
-We collected 10 features, which can be broken up into (1) loudness features, (2) spectral features, including pitch, and (3) rate-of-speech features.
-Our toolbox for vocal feature extraction can be found\href{https://github.com/ehughson/voice_toolbox}{here}\footnote{https://github.com/ehughson/voice\_toolbox}.
+In order to observe how humans modify their voice, we collected 10 features, which can be grouped by (1) loudness, (2) spectral, including pitch, and (3) rate-of-speech.
+Our toolbox for vocal feature extraction can be found \href{https://github.com/ehughson/voice_toolbox}{here}\footnote{https://github.com/ehughson/voice\_toolbox}.